oneofhamy/Pixel-Pefect-2.5D-Edge-Shader-for-Godot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**TL;DR:** Free for commercial and personal use, modification allowed, attribution appreciated but not required.
+**Free for commercial and personal use, modification allowed, attribution greatly appreciated but not required.**

 ---